wimpomp/parfor/README.md

 - Using dill instead of pickle: a lot more objects can be used when parallelizing
 - Progress bars are built-in

+## How it works
+The work you want parfor to do is divided over a number of processes.
+These processes are started by parfor and put together in a pool.
+This pool is reused when you want parfor to do more work, or shut down when no new work arrives within 10 minutes.

+A handle to each bit of work is put in a queue from which the workers take work.
+The objects needed to do the work are stored in a memory manager in serialized form (using dill) and the manager hands out an object to a worker when the worker is requesting it.
+The manager deletes objects automatically when they're not needed anymore.

+When the work is done the result is sent back for collection in the main process.

 ## Installation
 `pip install parfor`